 How to Get Here: The Havasu Falls trailhead is at Hualapai Hilltop along Indian Road 18, 65 miles north of Route 66.
 There's a substantial entry fee to get into the reservation.
 If you'd like to spend the night, there's a lodge within 2 miles of the falls as well as nearby camping.
 Guided horseback rides to and from the falls are also available.

 Robert H. Treman State Park's beloved swimming hole sits at the bottom of 115-foot-tall Enfield Falls, also known as Lucifer Falls.
 Explore the 9 miles of hiking trails in the park and see if you can make it to all 12 waterfalls.
 The view from the cliff staircase is not to be missed, so be sure to snap a few pictures as you hike down into the gorge.
 Of course, you came here for the swimming hole, so after all of that hiking cool off under the giant falls.

 How to Get Here: Robert H. Treman State Park is a short drive from Ithaca.
 Take NY-13 S to NY-327 and get off at Park Road.
-Day parking is $8, campsites are available from $18 a night, and cabins are available starting at $52.50.
+Day parking comes with a small fee, campsites and cabins are available for an additional reasonable fee.

 More Info: http://nysparks.com/parks/135/details.aspx

 Visitors and locals alike flock to this 60-foot-long natural rock slide in western North Carolina, lining up for a slippery trip that ends in a 7-foot-deep swimming hole.
 Despite the slide's gentle slope, more than 10,000 gallons of water rush down it every minute.